CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

     ![Map tooltips new tooltip on map](/img/cloud-native-workspace/tutorials/tutorial7_map_tooltip_on_map.png)

-24. Now let’s add a last layer into the map.
+24. Now let's add a last layer into the map.
 We are going to do again a Custom SQL query, so repeat the steps done before but now run the following query:

     ```sql
     WITH lava_buffer AS